In Depth Baby Product Reviews Led by a Pediatrician

 Sunshade

 The Expedition has one canopy.
 This canopy is small and doesn't extend far enough to cover the leg rest on the seat.
-It offers ventilation, and it has one medium-sized mesh peek-a-boo window with a hook and loop closure on the cover.
+It offers ventilation and has one medium-sized mesh peek-a-boo window with a hook and loop closure on the cover.
 The canopy can be rotated forward, but this limits overhead protection.

 baby trend expedition double - the baby trend expedition is a 3 wheel jogging style side-by-side...